electrode-io/electrode/docs/chapter1/intermediate/app-archetype/webpack-config.md

 ##### Custom Composing

-This example completely removes the `_extract-style` partial from the composer and add a custom partial for handling styles.
+This example completely removes the `_extract-style` partial from the composer and adds a custom partial for handling styles.

 ```js
 module.exports = function( composer, options, compose ) {